 Liquidity & Treasury Risk Management

-- This is a new section introduced in the year 2020.
-It discusses the different types of liquidity risks and their sources.
+- It discusses the different types of liquidity risks and their sources.
 You will also learn about the Warning Indicators that help prepare for such risks.

 - It explains the ways of management of liquidity reserves as well as those of managing intraday liquidity.
 Through the process of stress testing and improved risk reporting, better estimates of liquidity risk can be calculated.
 It is also useful to plan contingency funds for liquidity crises.
 This has been discussed subsequently.
 You will also learn about repurchase agreements and how they could bring about counterparty credit risks and liquidity risks.